guroosh/Spatial-Scan-Statistics-Circular/README.md

   ```
   (inside the function `visualizedata()`)

+## Part 2 - Spatial-Scan-Statistics-Linear

+Click [here](https://github.com/guroosh/Spatial-Scan-Statistics-Linear) to see the 2nd part of the project.

 ## Contact

 If you have any doubts, drop a mail to [chaudhary14032@iiitd.ac.in](mailto:chaudhary14032@iiitd.ac.in) with an appropriate subject line.